 - Artificial Oxygen Enrichment: Supplying oxygen to the body using cylinders improves the conditions by oxygenation and reduces the symptoms.

 - Other Pills: Nifedipine, Sumatriptan, Paracetamol and Ibuprofen are other such drugs that can help in relieving the condition of AMS.
 These drugs are only to be taken after seeing a doctor.

 To truly enjoy your visit to Ladakh, you must be both aware and prepared for acute mountain sickness.
-A little carelessness can totally spoil the party for you and you would remember visiting Ladakh for all wrong reasons.
+A little carelessness can totally spoil the party for you, and you will remember visiting Ladakh for all the wrong reasons.
 Therefore, take precautions and enjoy your trip.

 Answering Other Questions About Acute Mountains Sickness

 Can children get Acute Mountain Sickness in Leh Ladakh?

 Yes, just like adults, children too can get Acute Mountain Sickness in high-altitude regions like Leh Ladakh.
 Well, not just AMS; children can also get pulmonary edema and cerebral edema as much as adults.